-Climate action is heating up – today Boris Johnson announced a diesel and petrol car ban as part of the launch of the next round of climate talks at Glasgow’s COP26 in November.
+Climate action is heating up – today Boris Johnson announced a diesel and petrol car ban as part of the launch of the next round of climate talks at Glasgow’s COP26 in November 2020 (subsequently postponed to 2021).

 Diesel and petrol car ban 2035